richardcalahan/exportr/README.md

 ### New Updates!

 Exportr now supports system configuration files for production deployments of rails apps.
 By default, exportr will load the YAML file in /etc/#{application_name}_#{rails_env}.yml.
 The prefix, '/etc', can be overridden by setting the environment variable EXPORTR_PREFIX.

+Make sure the file is readable by your web process.

 ### License